davidivad96/davidivad96/README.md

 ## About me 👨‍💻

+- ☁️ I am thrilled about DevOps and Cloud Engineering.
 - 👀 I'm interested in both, frontend and backend development.
 - 🤔 I am also interested in other fields such as data science or video games development.
 - 🌱 I’m currently learning about the blockchain technology.